Pine Rivers State High School: PRISM

-Pine Rivers also releases an annual yearbook, entitled "PRISM".
+Pine Rivers also releases an annual yearbook, entitled "PRISM" (The P.R. standing for ‘Pine Rivers’).
 This magazine is a free yearbook available to the students and teachers at the conclusion of the school year and includes photos of various school events, list of annual highlights, achievements and a complete record of the student and teacher cohort.
 Previously, the publication has been compiled and designed by a class of Year 12 Senior Students known as the 'PRISM Committee', however since 2015 the magazine has been formed by a group of older students and teachers, most notably a Year 10 Information Communication and Technology class.

 Events

 Pine Rivers High School has an extensive background in both communal and school-based events.
-The various causes of the events range from the general enjoyment of students to showcasing the school to the public.
+The various causes of the events range from the general enjoyment of students (walkaton, swimming/athletics carnival, etc) to showcasing the school to the public.
 The school also promotes various public events including Harmony Day, Anzac Day and NAIDOC Week.